-Sooty blotch and flyspeck is most likely to occur on lighter-colored, thicker-skinned, slower to mature fruit from older trees growing in regions with fog or frequent rain.
+Sooty blotch and flyspeck is most likely to occur on lighter-colored, thicker-skinned, slower-to-mature fruit from older trees growing in regions with fog or frequent rain.
 Hot, dry weather halts the growth of these fungal pathogens.

 Pruning for good airflow is the best way to prevent sooty blotch and flyspeck disease.
-Proper fruit thinning will also reduce the chance of disease, as does removing mummies and keeping the area under trees clear of weeds.
-Commercial growers spray fungicide to treat summer apple disease along with apple scab.
+Proper fruit thinning will also reduce the chance of this disease, as does removing mummies and keeping the area under trees clear of weeds.
+Commercial growers spray fungicides to treat summer apple disease along with apple scab.
 Organic growers spray with cocoa soap or lime sulfur, neither of which I’ve ever heard of.
 Home growers are finding that sprays of potassium bicarbonate (KHCO3) work well.
-Do not mistake potassium bicarbonate with baking soda.
+Do not mistake potassium bicarbonate for baking soda.
 They are NOT the same thing.